wolny/pytorch-3dunet/README.md

 ## Supported Loss Functions

 ### Semantic Segmentation

-For a detailed explanation of some of the supported loss functions see:
-[Generalised Dice overlap as a deep learning loss function for highly unbalanced segmentations](https://arxiv.org/pdf/1707.03237.pdf)
-Carole H. Sudre, Wenqi Li, Tom Vercauteren, Sebastien Ourselin, M. Jorge Cardoso
+- _BCEWithLogitsLoss_ (binary cross-entropy)
+- _DiceLoss_ (standard `DiceLoss` defined as `1 - DiceCoefficient` used for binary semantic segmentation; when more than 2 classes are present in the ground truth, it computes the `DiceLoss` per channel and averages the values).

-- _WeightedCrossEntropyLoss_ (see 'Weighted cross-entropy (WCE)' in the above paper for a detailed explanation; one can specify class weights via `weight: [w_1, ..., w_k]` in the `loss` section of the config)
+- _BCEDiceLoss_ (Linear combination of BCE and Dice losses, i.e. `alpha * BCE + beta * Dice`, `alpha, beta` can be specified in the `loss` section of the config)
 - _CrossEntropyLoss_ (one can specify class weights via `weight: [w_1, ..., w_k]` in the `loss` section of the config)
 - _PixelWiseCrossEntropyLoss_ (one can specify not only class weights but also per pixel weights in order to give more gradient to important (or under-represented) regions in the ground truth)
-- _BCEWithLogitsLoss_ (binary cross-entropy)
-- _DiceLoss_ standard Dice loss (standard `DiceLoss` defined as `1 - DiceCoefficient` used for binary semantic segmentation; when more than 2 classes are present in the ground truth, it computes the `DiceLoss` per channel and averages the values).
+- _WeightedCrossEntropyLoss_ (see 'Weighted cross-entropy (WCE)' in the below paper for a detailed explanation; one can specify class weights via `weight: [w_1, ..., w_k]` in the `loss` section of the config)
-- _GeneralizedDiceLoss_ (see 'Generalized Dice Loss (GDL)' in the above paper for a detailed explanation; one can specify class weights via `weight: [w_1, ..., w_k]` in the `loss` section of the config).
+- _GeneralizedDiceLoss_ (see 'Generalized Dice Loss (GDL)' in the below paper for a detailed explanation; one can specify class weights via `weight: [w_1, ..., w_k]` in the `loss` section of the config).
 Note: use this loss function only if the labels in the training dataset are very imbalanced e.g. one class having at least 3 orders of magnitude more voxels than the others.
 Otherwise use standard _DiceLoss_.

+For a detailed explanation of some of the supported loss functions see:
+[Generalised Dice overlap as a deep learning loss function for highly unbalanced segmentations](https://arxiv.org/pdf/1707.03237.pdf)
+Carole H. Sudre, Wenqi Li, Tom Vercauteren, Sebastien Ourselin, M. Jorge Cardoso

 ### Regression
 - _MSELoss_